 On the face of it, the Bolt is a pretty old-fashioned machine.
 Look at it.
-It’s a naked bike, unabashedly competing with semi-upright cruisers like the Harley-Davidson Sportster (the smaller ones, anyway).
+It’s a naked bike, unabashedly competing with semi-upright cruisers like the air-cooled up-to-2020 Harley-Davidson Sportster (the smaller ones, anyway).
 It’s air-cooled.
 There’s no ABS on most of them (I hear it’s available in Asia, maybe in Europe).

 At least it has an overhead cam design with two valves per cylinder, which in theory would let it rev higher (though in practice does not).

 Try out a Motorcycle — For less than you’d think!

 Want to ride an awesome bike — like a Panigale, an R1, an M109R, a LiveWire, or an R 1250 GS — for a day or two and really put it through its paces?
 Try renting one from another rider!
 Get your first day (out of three) off at Twisted Road, or get $25 off your first rental at Riders Share.
 (I’ve used and recommend them both and I don’t play favourites.)

 Because we’re going to talk about how the bolt rides and compare it with many other motorcycles, I want to cover the specs of the Yamaha Bolt, the base model.

 |Engine||942cc (58 ci.)
 60-degree V-twin, 4 valve per cylinder, air-cooled|